 This directive specifies whether or not repeated messages should be reduced (this is the "Last line repeated n times" feature).
 If set to on, repeated messages are reduced.
-If kept at off, every message is logged.
-In very early versions of rsyslog, this was controlled by the -e command line option.
+If set to off, every message is logged.
+Please note that this directive overrides the -e command line option.
+In case -e is given, it is just the default value until the first RepeatedMsgReduction directive is encountered.